root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/functions.rst

 `\*args and \*\*kwds`
 ---------------------

-C++ default arguments work as expected, but python keywords are not (yet) supported.
+C++ default arguments work as expected.
-It is technically possible to support keywords, but for the C++ interface, the formal argument names have no meaning and are not considered part of the API, hence it is not a good idea to use keywords.
+Keywords, however, are a Python language feature that does not exist in C++.
+Many C++ function declarations do have formal arguments, but these are not part of the C++ interface (the argument names are repeated in the definition, making the names in the declaration irrelevant: they do not even need to be provided).
+Thus, although ``cppyy`` will map keyword argument names to formal argument names from the C++ declaration, use of this feature is not recommended unless you have a guarantee that the names in C++ the interface are maintained.
 Example:

   .. code-block:: python